Look into My Crystal Ball: Who Is Going to Be Audited by the Government in 2017?

 If you are audited, contact an attorney as soon as you receive notice of the audit.
 Because regardless the outcome of an audit – you have appeal rights!!!
 And remember, government auditors are more wrong than right (in my experience).

-Posted on January 6, 2017, in Administrative Remedies, Adult Care Homes, Appeal Rights, Appealing Adverse Decisions, Assisted Living Facilities, Audits, Behavioral health, Credible Allegations of Fraud, Denials of Claims, Doctors, Federal Government, Federal Law, Fraud, Health Care Providers and Services, Home Health Care Agencies, Home Health Services, Hospice, Hospitals, Knicole Emanuel, Laboratory Services, Legal Remedies for Medicaid Providers, Long Term Care Facilities, Managed Care, Medicaid, Medicaid Advocate, Medicaid Appeals, Medicaid Attorney, Medicaid Audits, Medicaid Providers, Medicaid Recoupment, Medicaid Reimbursements, Medicare, Medicare Appeal Process, Medicare Audits, Medicare RAC, North Carolina, Nursing Homes, Performance audit, Pharmacy, Physicians, Post-Payment Reviews, Prescription Drugs, Program Integrity, RAC Audits, Regulatory Audits, Self-Audits, Skilled Nursing Visits and tagged Accountable Care Organizations, Ambulance Services, Clinical diagnostic laboratories, Department of Health and Human Services, Durable Medical Equipment, Federal Government, fraud waste abuse, Gordon & Rees, GORDON & REES LLP, Health care, HHS, Hospice, Hospitals, Hyperbaric oxygen therapy, Knicole Emanuel, Managed Care Organizations, Medicaid, Medicaid Audits, Medicaid compliance, Medicare, Medicare Advantage, Medicare Audits, Medicare compliance, Medicare Part A, Medicare Part B, Medicare Part C, Medicare Part D, Medicare payments, Medicare Reimbursements, Office of Inspector General, OIG, Post-Payment Review, Post-payment reviews, postpayment review; Suspension of Medicaid reimbursements, Skilled Nursing Facilities, Work Plan.
+Posted on January 6, 2017, in Administrative Remedies, Adult Care Homes, Appeal Rights, Assisted Living Facilities, Behavioral health, Credible Allegations of Fraud, Denials of Claims, Doctors, Federal Government, Federal Law, Fraud, Health Care Providers and Services, Home Health Care Agencies, Home Health Services, Hospice, Hospitals, Knicole Emanuel, Laboratory Services, Legal Remedies for Medicaid Providers, Long Term Care Facilities, Managed Care, Medicaid, Medicaid Advocate, Medicaid Appeals, Medicaid Attorney, Medicaid Audits, Medicaid Providers, Medicaid Recoupment, Medicaid Reimbursements, Medicare, Medicare and Medicaid Provider Audits, Medicare Appeal Process, Medicare Audits, Medicare RAC, North Carolina, Nursing Homes, Performance audit, Pharmacy, Physicians, Post-Payment Reviews, Prescription Drugs, Program Integrity, Provider Appeals of Adverse Decisions for Medicare and Medicaid, RAC Audits, Regulatory Audits, Self-Audits, Skilled Nursing Visits and tagged Accountable Care Organizations, Ambulance Services, Clinical diagnostic laboratories, Department of Health and Human Services, Durable Medical Equipment, Federal Government, fraud waste abuse, Gordon & Rees, GORDON & REES LLP, Health care, HHS, Hospice, Hospitals, Hyperbaric oxygen therapy, Knicole Emanuel, Managed Care Organizations, Medicaid, Medicaid Audits, Medicaid compliance, Medicare, Medicare Advantage, Medicare Audits, Medicare compliance, Medicare Part A, Medicare Part B, Medicare Part C, Medicare Part D, Medicare payments, Medicare Reimbursements, Office of Inspector General, OIG, Post-Payment Review, Post-payment reviews, postpayment review; Suspension of Medicaid reimbursements, Skilled Nursing Facilities, Work Plan.
 Bookmark the permalink.
 2 Comments.